Computing Systemic Risk Measures with Graph Neural Networks: Introduction

 \section{Introduction}

-Risk measures are fundamental tools in financial mathematics, providing a way to quantify and manage the risk associated with financial positions or portfolios.
+Risk measures are fundamental tools in financial mathematics that provide a way to quantify and manage the risk associated with financial positions or portfolios.
 The development of these measures has evolved significantly over time, driven by both theoretical advancements and practical needs in the financial industry.
-The early developments in risk measures can be traced back to Harry Markowitz's seminal work ``Portfolio Selection'' in 1952 \cite{markowitz1952portfolio}, introducing the mean-variance framework.
-In the 1990s the Value at Risk (VaR), most notably developed by JP Morgan, became widely used in risk management and regulatory frameworks due to its simplicity and intuitive appeal.
-However, its limitations led to a line of literature developing theoretically sound concepts of risk measures, e.g.\ coherent, convex or monetary risk measures, see for example \cite{artz}, \cite{follmer2002convex}, \cite{frittelli2002putting}, \cite{foell}.
+The early developments in risk measures can be traced back to Harry Markowitz's seminal work, ``Portfolio Selection'', in 1952 \cite{markowitz1952portfolio}, introducing the mean-variance framework.
+In the 1990s, the Value at Risk (VaR), most notably developed by JP Morgan, became widely used in risk management and regulatory frameworks due to its simplicity and intuitive appeal.
+However, its limitations led to a line of literature developing theoretically sound concepts of risk measures, such as coherent, convex, or monetary risk measures; see for example \cite{artz}, \cite{follmer2002convex}, \cite{frittelli2002putting}, \cite{foell}.

-As the financial system became more interconnected and complex, in particular in the aftermath of the financial crisis 2007–2008, the focus was widened towards understanding and measuring systemic risk, i.e.\ the risk that the failure of one part of the financial system can cause a collapse of the entire system, see for example \cite{acharya2017measuring}, \cite{adrian2011covar}, \cite{pedersen2010measuring},\cite{tobias2016covar}.
+As the financial system became more interconnected and complex, in particular in the aftermath of the financial crisis 2007–2008, the focus widened towards understanding and measuring systemic risk, i.e., the risk that a shock to the financial system can cause a collapse of significant parts of the system; see, for example, \cite{acharya2017measuring}, \cite{adrian2016covar}.

-Many of these systemic risk measures can be described as the application of a univariate risk measure $\eta: L^0 \to \R$ to the systemic risk factor $\Lambda(X)$, where $X = (X_1,...,X_N) \in L^0(\R^N)$ represents random risk factors of a system of $N$ institutions and $\Lambda:\R^N \to \R$ is a function that aggregates the individual risk factors $X_1,...,X_N$ to a systemic risk factor based on some aggregation rule $\Lambda$, i.e.\ the systemic risk is given by
+Many of these systemic risk measures can be described as the application of a univariate risk measure $\eta: L^0 \to \R$ to some aggregated systemic risk factor $\Lambda(X)$, where $X = (X_1,\ldots,X_N) \in L^0(\R^N)$ represents random risk factors and $\Lambda:\R^N \to \R$ is a function that aggregates the individual risk factors $X_1,\ldots,X_N$ to a one dimensional systemic risk factor, such that the systemic risk is given by

-If $\eta$ is cash-invariant (see, e.g.\ \cite{foell}), the obtained number can often be interpreted as the amount of cash that is needed to secure the position in terms of risk measure $\eta$.
-If $\mathbb{A}$ is the corresponding acceptance set then the systemic risk measure can be reformulated as
+If $\eta$ is cash-invariant (see \cite{foell}), the systemic risk can often be interpreted as the amount of cash that is needed to secure the position in terms of risk measure $\eta$.
+If $\mathbb{A}$ is the corresponding acceptance set of $\eta$, the systemic risk measure can be reformulated as